 The Times spoke with Mike Marder, a New York veterinarian who had his dog Nestle debarked after a neighbor threatened to complain to their Upper East Side co-op board about the noisy dog.
 Nestle used to bark non-stop, and the Marders felt that debarking was the only solution that would allow them to keep the dog with them.
 Now, instead of barking, Nestle produces “something between a wheeze and a squeak.”

 The procedure has strong opponents, who call it outdated and inhumane.
 Many veterinarians refuse to perform the procedure, and several states are ramping up legislation to outlaw it.
-According to the NY Times, New Jersey bans devocalization surgery except for medical or therapeutic reasons, as do Britain and other European countries.
-Similar legislation is pending in Massachusetts.

 Experts point out that there are non-surgical ways to curb a dog’s barking, such as including collars that spray citronella every time the dog barks.
 But some animal owners are undeterred.
-Terry Albert of Poway, Calif., rescues dogs and has had two debarked.
+Terry Albert of Poway, California, rescues dogs and has had two debarked.
 As she told the NY Times, “You may think it’s horrible … But if I had to give up my dog or get the surgery, I would choose the surgery.”

 Editor's note: This story has been updated with new information since it was published in February 2010.